vistorian/vistorian.github.io/networkexploration.md

 4. Projection
 5. Visual Exploration -> a set of questions you can ask yourself when exploring a network through a visualization

-## Shaping the data

-- application example (link weight: 1,2,3)

 ## Data Cleaning Strategies

--
+- *coming soon*

-## Reducing the size of your network
+## Strategies for reducing the size of your network

 - by node type
 - by link type